Orthognathic Surgery (Jaw Surgery)

 Most jaw and facial deformities are a result of growth and development.
 Other causes include:

 Regardless of the cause, orthognathic/jaw surgery allows the versatility to correct a great variety of skeletal jaw and facial problems.

 Before any treatment begins, a consultation will be held to perform a complete examination with x-rays.
 During the pre-treatment consultation process, feel free to ask any questions that you have regarding your treatment.
 When you are fully informed about the aspects of your care, you and your dental team can make the decision to proceed with treatment together.
-If you are a candidate for corrective jaw surgery, Dr. Dietrich will work closely with your dentist and orthodontist throughout your treatment.
+If you are a candidate for corrective jaw surgery, your doctor will work closely with your dentist and orthodontist throughout your treatment.

 Dietrich & Associates